oktadev/okta-blog/_source/_posts/2019-12-12-tutorial-kotlin-beginners-guide.md

 }
 ```

-As you can see, in the `hello` function, the authenticated user is passed in the `authenticationToken`. `@AuthenticationPrincipal` annotation from Spring Security helps to resolve the principal to the expected principal type.
+As you can see, in the `hello()` function, the authenticated user is passed in the `authenticationToken`.
+The `@AuthenticationPrincipal` annotation from Spring Security helps to resolve the principal to the expected principal type.
 The welcome message is built using **String interpolation**, a Kotlin idiom for variable substitution inside strings.

 Run the application with the following command:
 ```txt